 - Poem settings: some have demo recordings, others will eventually.

 - Songs written by or with Don MacLeod.
-(Who is still alive and well and playing in and around Leighton Buzzard, by the way, sometimes with the Julie July Band.)
+(Who is still alive and well and playing in and around Great Malvern, by the way, sometimes with the Julie July Band.)

 - A Folk (and other music) resources page.

 - Spend the rest of your online session looking at this page, or go and do something else entirely. 🙂

 - Available on SoundCloud includes some of the above, but also links to an album by Peter Buckley Hill on which I played.